 Preheat your oven to 300 degrees.
 Line a large baking sheet with parchment.

 In a medium bowl, melt the coconut oil in the microwave for one minute on high.
 Remove from the microwave and mix in the peanut butter.
 The heat from the oil will melt the peanut butter.
 Add the oats and flaxseed meal and stir to coat.
-Add the beaten egg, stir again, then add the brown sugar and stir until completely coated.
+Add the beaten egg, stir again, then add the brown sugar and salt.
+Stir until completely coated.

 Spread the granola on the baking sheet and bake for 20 minutes, stirring things up about halfway through.